canonical/httprequest-lego-provider/charm/docs/explanation/security.md

 - Configure repository backups:

-  Back up the Git repository with the appropriate strategy.
+  Back up the Git repository with the appropriate strategy depending on your server.

 ### Security vulnerabilities